PLOS/ambraproject/Quickstart-Guide.md

 ### Java 8
 The Java 8 development kit (JDK8) is required to develop and compile the Ambra webapp.
-✮ When we figure out the WAR distribution plan add either "go here to get the WARs" or "be aware you'll have to compile it yourself".

 ## Setting Up the Databases